TIER 2: CHARGE

 ❌ No sag, worming, or flared elbows

-Builds pressing strength and midline endurance under controlled tempo.
-Emphasizes scapular rhythm, shoulder health, and bodyline awareness through time under tension.
+Builds pressing strength and endurance through controlled tempo.
+Improves scapular rhythm, shoulder health, and bracing.

 8 WEIGHTED INVERTED ROWS